reem-shaikh/70DaysOfCode/notes/aptitude/networking/README.md

 ![](2.JPG)

 - modem is a medium to provide internet to home and router is a medium to create network (LAN) in house by routing data packets to the IP adress. modem is connected to the router
-ISP provides modem which is connected to the Internet,(sometimes the ISP can provide a modem-router and sometimes they provide only modem (in this case you can buy a compatible router which works with the modem)) All the devices connected to this modem provided by the same ISP will have a public IP address which would be the same for all the users who brought services from this particular ISP.
+ISP provides modem which is connected to the Internet,(sometimes the ISP can provide a modem-router and sometimes they provide only modem (in this case you can buy a compatible router which works with the modem)) All the devices connected to this modem provided by the same ISP will have a public IP address (helps connecting to www) which would be the same for all the users who brought services from this particular ISP.
 All individual devices connected to the modem have their own IP adress that is assigned by DHCP (dyanamic host configuration protocol), this is known as private / local IP adress.

 - ISP (Tier 2 ISP like airtel, vodafone, jio) is connected to a larger ISP (Tier 1 Service Provider like TATA)